duanwujie/debian-policy-chinese/autopkgtest/autopkgtest.md

-  If your test only contains a shell command or two, or you want to re-use an existing upstream test executable and just need to wrap it with some command like `dbus-launch` or `env`, you can use this field to specify the shell command directly.
+  If your test only contains a shell command or two, or you want to re-use an existing upstream test executable and just need to wrap it with some command like `dbus-run-session` or `env`, you can use this field to specify the shell command directly.
 It will be run under `bash -e`.
 This is mutually exclusive with the `Tests:` field.